 Since then we’ve seen shipping container homes popping up all over the world!
 Some of the more famous ones include:

-This home was designed by Texas architect Jim Poteet.
-It is constsructed from a used, 40-foot shipping container which provides around 320 square feet of living space.
+This home was designed by Poteet Architects of Texas.
+It is constructed from a used, 40-foot shipping container which provides around 320 square feet of living space.

 Renowned for its incredible cost savings, Containers of Hope was built in Costa Rica for around $40,000.
-The home was built using two shipping containers and is passively cooled with a sloped roof.
+The home was built using multiple shipping containers and is passively cooled with a sloped roof.

 This home was designed by Sebastián Irarrázaval and was built in Chile.
 In total the home used 12 containers and is 3,800 square feet.
 It was built on a hillside just outside of Santiago where the owners get some incredible views!